tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 ![image.png](Tokenomics%20from%20first%20principles%201a415b90a59f809c8386ccebd52f8b42/image%201.png)

-Fig. 3: Compute and memory bandwidth A100s vs H100s [https://www.databricks.com/blog/coreweave-nvidia-h100-part-1](https://www.databricks.com/blog/coreweave-nvidia-h100-part-1)
+Fig. 3: Compute and memory bandwidth A100 cards vs H100 cards [https://www.databricks.com/blog/coreweave-nvidia-h100-part-1](https://www.databricks.com/blog/coreweave-nvidia-h100-part-1)

 A computer program (such as running an LLM) can be characterized by its arithmetic intensity.
 Arithmetic intensity is a concept that describes the ratio of computational operations, such as addition or multiplication (measured in FLOPs), to memory accesses (measured in bytes).
 A higher arithmetic intensity indicates that the program performs more computations per unit of data fetched from memory, which typically leads to better utilization of the processor's computational capabilities and reduced bottlenecking on memory bandwidth.
 LLM inference has a very low compute intensity because it involves repeatedly accessing large model weights from memory with relatively few computations per byte fetched.
 As you'll see in the following, LLM inference has both a phase that's heavily compute-bound (very high arithmetic intensity) and a heavily memory-bound (very low arithmetic intensity).